palmacas/MacroBoard/README.md

 |ROW 2|PREV TRACK |PLAY/PAUSE |NEXT TRACK |
 |ROW 3|CTRL+C |CTRL+V |GUI+SPACE|

-All the available keycodes can be found at [KMK Firmware's](http://kmkfw.io/docs/keycodes) wiki.
+You can find a list of all available keycodes at the [KMK Firmware's](http://kmkfw.io/docs/keycodes) wiki.

 ## Disclaimer

-CircuitPython firmware, KMK Firmware, and the NeoPixel library are managed and maintained by their developers.
+The CircuitPython firmware, KMK Firmware, and NeoPixel library are managed and maintained by their respective developers.

 ---
 More information: